Ralf Mackenbach

-Dr. Ralf J. J. Mackenbach (born 4 October 1995) is a Dutch plasma physicist, artist and former child singer, best known for winning the Junior Eurovision Song Contest 2009 with the song "Click Clack".
-He is the first and to date only Dutch winner of the contest.
+Ralf Johannes Josephus Mackenbach (born 4 October 1995) is a Dutch plasma physicist, artist and former child singer, best known for winning the Junior Eurovision Song Contest 2009 with the song "Click Clack".
+He is the first and, to date, only Dutch winner of the contest.

-Biography

 Early life

-Mackenbach was born in Best, North Brabant and has an older brother Rick (born 1993).
+Mackenbach was born in Eindhoven, and grew up in Best, North Brabant.
 As a child, he starred in the musicals Tarzan and Beauty and the Beast.
 He attended Amsterdam's dancing academy Lucia Marthas, and studied acting at Centrum voor de Kunsten Eindhoven (CKE) in Eindhoven.